We start our journey into how to make money as a gamer with one of the most common paths that people know… Professional Gamer.

 Make Friends and Play Nice

-Networking with other gamer’s with whom you have good in-game experiences as this will better your chances in finding a team or group of players to play with, thus giving you more people to learn from… and have fun with.
+Networking with other gamer’s with whom you have real in-game experiences like this will better your chances in finding a team or group of players to play with, thus giving you more people to learn from… and have fun with.

 This concludes the first part for “How To Make Money In Gaming”.
 Now that we have explored the most widely known career choice in gaming (Professional Gamer).
 You now have the basics to further educate you in other avenues of the ever expanding eSports industry.